League of Nations: Establishment

-The League would be made up of a General Assembly (representing all member states), an Executive Council (with membership limited to major powers), and a permanent secretariat.
+The League would be made up of a Assembly (representing all member states), a Council (with membership limited to major powers), and a permanent Secretariat.
 Member states were expected to "respect and preserve as against external aggression" the territorial integrity of other members and to disarm "to the lowest point consistent with domestic safety."
 All states were required to submit complaints for arbitration or judicial inquiry before going to war.
-The Executive Council would create a Permanent Court of International Justice to make judgements on the disputes.
+The Council would create a Permanent Court of International Justice to make judgements on the disputes.

 Despite Wilson's efforts to establish and promote the League, for which he was awarded the Nobel Peace Prize in October 1919, the United States never joined.
 Senate Republicans led by Henry Cabot Lodge wanted a League with the reservation that only Congress could take the U.S. into war.
 Lodge gained a majority of Senators and Wilson refused to allow a compromise.
 The Senate voted on the ratification on 19 March 1920, and the 49–35 vote fell short of the needed 2/3 majority.

 The League held its first council meeting in Paris on 16 January 1920, six days after the Versailles Treaty and the Covenant of the League of Nations came into force.
 On 1 November 1920, the headquarters of the League was moved from London to Geneva, where the first General Assembly was held on 15 November 1920.
+Geneva made sense as an ideal city for the League, since Switzerland had been a neutral country for centuries and was already the headquarters for the International Red Cross.
+Its strong democracy and location in central Europe made it a good choice for the nations of the world.
+Support for Geneva as the selection came from Swiss Federal Councillor Gustave Ador and economist William Rappard.
 The Palais Wilson on Geneva's western lakeshore, named after Woodrow Wilson, was the League's first permanent home.